synw/django-instant/docs/src/install.rst

 By default the events are published using python.
 A go module is available to perform the publish operations in order to leave the main process alone as much as possible.
-This might be usefull when lots of messages are sent simultaneously.
-This option is recommended for higher performance.
+This might be usefull when lots of messages are sent.

+Note: when this option is enabled there is no error handling.
+This option is recommended when you need higher performance and don't care about error messages.

 ::